Ahmer-444/EyeQ-Tracking-Challenge/README.md

 	Output: annotations/ , images/ , res_masan_2.mp4 (GT visualization)

 ### System Configuration
 Tensorflow's Object Detection API has been used to train the desired architecture.
 I have installed the requirements for the API and configure the machine with CUDA, Cudnn libraries for GPU acceleration.
-To get more details, please have a look at [Tensorflow's Object Detection API Instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md)
+To get more details, please have a look at [Tensorflow's Object Detection API Instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md).

 ### Training
 Now, we have configured our system and have necessary files to start training for person tracker.
-To run the training job procedure, please visit [training documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md)
+To run the training job procedure, please visit [training documentation](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_locally.md).

 ### Trained Model
 Please download the trained model from [here](https://drive.google.com/open?id=1uvKB4GIbf8_JJLPIj9SYs3AZaQOgYBmu) and place it in the ROOT project directory.
 It will be named as `output_inference_graph.pb`

 ### Video Inference
-Run inference on the input video as
+Run inference on the input video as:

 	`python3 person_tracker.py -i INPUT_VIDEO_PATH.mp4 -o OUTPUT_VIDEO_PATH.mp4`

 	Output: predictions.txt (predicted bboxes and objects), OUTPUT_VIDEO_PATH.mp4 (contains visualization of tracking)

 ### Evaluation
 Run the evaluation script as follows: